Kitware/Danesfield/README.rst

     in The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)
     Workshops: EarthVision, 2019.

+The Danesfield project has evolved since this publication.
+For details, see `Project History`_.

 This repository contains the algorithms to solve the CORE3D problem, but a web-based user interface and cloud-based processing infrastructure are provided in a separate project called